5 Advanced Tuning Methods and Black Box Optimization

 1: 0.792 -1.577

 In the following, we use a simple random search to optimize the sinusoidal function over the whole domain and inspect the result from the instance in the usual way (Section 4.1.4).
+An optimization instance is constructed with the oi() function.
 Analogously to tuners, Optimizers in bbotk are stored in the mlr_optimizers dictionary and can be constructed with opt().

 search_space = domain,